rich-context-competition/rich-context-book-2019/10-Simple_Extraction_for_Social_Science_Publications-Singapore/10-Simple_Extraction_for_Social_Science_Publications-Singapore.md

 From this competition, we have learned that lacks of labelled training data is a huge challenge, and it directs us to other external resources (i.e., SAGE Knowledge) as proxy for our label.
 Another challenge is data sparsity.
 Although we see many paper listed in bibliography, lacks of access to these publication make us difficult to exploit citation network.

 Unfortunately, our model did not advance to the second phase.
 We are interested in exploring more advanced information extraction methods on the RCC datasets, and we hope that the organizer will release the RCC datasets for future research.

+### 7. Acknowledgments

-We thank the organizers for organizing a competition and workshop on this important, interesting, and challenging problem.
+We thank the RCC organizers for organizing a competition and workshop on this important, interesting, and challenging problem.

 ### References